 Tip: Don’t forget to add interactive links back to the home screen.

 You can then press the play button to preview the app prototype simulated in software.

-You can now save and export your prototype app project to PNG, PDF, Web or other formats to others to send for reviewing.
+You can now save and export your prototype app project to PNG, PDF, Web or other formats to others to send for review.

-Adobe XD is big on saving to the Adobe Cloud allowing others to see changes in real time.
-If you have linked assets in in your prototype project (say Photoshop files) anyone viewing an XD prototype on the Adobe Cloud can automatically see changes in real time (see then Adobe XD intro video above).
+Adobe XD is big on saving to the Adobe Cloud allowing others to see changes in real-time.
+If you have linked assets in your prototype project (say Photoshop files) anyone viewing an XD prototype on the Adobe Cloud can automatically see changes in real-time (see then Adobe XD intro video above).